Ruzhdi Ruzhdi: Athletics career

 During balneotherapy rehabilitation in Pavel Banya, he met Daniela Todorova and her brother and trainer Radoslav Todorov, who recognised his sports talent.

 Ruzhdi first represented Bulgaria on the world stage in London during the 2012 Summer Paralympics.
 He entered the shot put, javelin and discus throw, but did not medal in any of his events.
 The following year he travelled to Lyon to compete at the 2015 IPC Athletics World Championships.
 He entered the same three throwing events as in Beijing and again failed to reach the podium.
 Ruzhdi first major international success came at the 2014 IPC Athletics European Championships where he won the shot put in the F53/54/55 category with a throw of 11.48 metres.

 In October 2015, Ruzhdi won the golden medal in shot put, category F55, at the 2015 IPC Athletics World Championships.
 His result was 11.81 m, which was a new championship record.

 In June 2016, at the IPC Athletics European Championships in Grosseto, Italy, Ruzhdi won golden medal in the discus throwing discipline, category F56, with the result of 39.33 m, which was 9 cm short of the world record that belonged to another Bulgarian Paralympic athlete Mustafa Yuseinov, who won the bronze in the same event with result of 37.24 m.
 At the same championship, Ruzhdi won his third European golden medal with his result in shot put, 12.04 m, which improved the previous world record held by Martin Němec (11.85 m).

-At the Paralympic games in Rio in 2016, Ruzhdi won the golden medal in shot put, category F55, improving his world record from Grossetto to 12.33 m.
+At the Paralympic games in Rio in 2016, Ruzhdi won the golden medal in shot put, category F55, improving his world record from Grosseto to 12.33 m.
 Ruzhdi achieved this result with his first throw, and in three other attempts his results were better than the previous world record, namely: 12.22 m, 12.19 m, and 12.12 m.
 In the discus throwing event, Ruzhdi ranked sixth with best result of 38.04 m.